mggg/GerryChain/docs/user/optimizers.rst

 Using ``Gingleator``
 --------------------

 Named for the Supreme Court case *Thornburg v.
-Gingles*, which created their precedent as one of the litmus tests in bringing forth a VRA court case, **Gingles' Districts** are districts that are 50% + 1 of a minority population subgroup (more colloquially called majority-minority districts).
-It is common to seek plans with greater/maximal numbers of gingles districts to understand the landscape of the state space.
+Gingles*, **Gingles' Districts** are districts that are 50% + 1 of a minority population subgroup (more colloquially called majority-minority districts).
+It is common to seek plans with greater/maximal numbers of Gingles' districts to understand the landscape of the state space.

-The `Gingleator` class is a subclass of the `SingleMetricOptimizer` class, so much of the setup is the same:
+The ``Gingleator`` class is a subclass of the ``SingleMetricOptimizer`` class, so much of the setup is the same:

 .. code:: python